tetris245/ULTRAbc/README.md

 * Improved the online Pandora Prison as following (you need to enable the appropriate Immersion settings to recreate the room after full relog):
   - if you decide to be a prisoner, a new room will always be created, and you will get admin powers after a full relog
   - if you decide to be a guardian and choose the new room option, you can also get admin powers after a full relog, but the room will not work as intended for the prisoners
-  - You can also directly create a Pandora prison room, others players can enter there before using the prison2 command
+  - You can also directly create a 'Pandora prison' room, others players can enter there before using the prison2 command